-Hong Kong Exchanges and Clearing : YELLOW APPLICATION FORM | MarketScreener
+Hong Kong Exchanges and Clearing : Yellow Application Form | MarketScreener

 •

-agree that your application will be governed by the laws of Hong Kong;

-agents of the Company,whomto execute any documents for you and to do on

-Kong Offer Shares have not been and will not be registered under the
+the Hong Kong Offer Shares have not been and will not be

 B.